-The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost in order protect the information to proprietary transportation cost information.
+The Commission must be very careful in its requirements for public disclosure of various segments of fuel cost information in order protect the proprietary to transportation cost information.
 A requirement publicly report any one segment of costs could enable competitors and transportation customers to calculate the information sought to be protected.

-Please illustrate how confidential information could 12 | Q. the Commission's reporting requirements are čeriveć iž changed?.
+Please illustrate how confidential information could be the Commission's reporting requirements are derived if changed?.